Terms Used at UVic

 - See list of definitions under Scholarships and Awards.

-- (Curriculum Advising and Program Planning) a degree audit which outlines the program requirements needed for degree completion and matches a students course record against those requirements.
+- (Curriculum Advising and Program Planning) a degree audit which outlines the program requirements needed for degree completion and matches a student's course record against those requirements (formerly PADRE).

 - Confirmation of Registration: